 Does Medicare Pay for Long Term Memory Care?

 Like long term nursing home care, long term memory care is custodial care not covered by Medicare.
-You can find more information on long term memory care here.

 Does Medicare Pay for Long Term Acute Care?